Duck Soup (1933 film): Influence

 The United States Library of Congress has added Duck Soup to the National Film Registry, and the film was included in both the original (1998) broadcast of AFI's 100 Years...
 100 Movies and the 2007 update.

-Another testament to Duck Soup's legacy is its influence on Woody Allen films.
+Another testament to Duck Soup's legacy is its influence on Woody Allen's films.
 Near the end of Allen's Hannah and Her Sisters (1986), a chance screening of Duck Soup convinces Allen's character that life is still worth living, and he abandons his suicidal impulses.
 His earlier Bananas (1971), a film chronicling the humorous rise of an unlikely dictator, has been dubbed a "spiritual sequel to Duck Soup."

-Duck Soup is also frequently cited as a major influence of the comedic side of The Beatles, and The Beatles themselves admitted that it was an inspiration for their film Help!
+Duck Soup is also frequently cited as a major influence on the comedic side of The Beatles, and The Beatles themselves admitted that it was an inspiration for their film Help!

-This Marx Brothers' production had influence as well on the world of animation, with homages to the film appearing in various animated television series.
+The film has influenced animation as well, with homages appearing in various animated television series.
 It was spoofed in Animaniacs as the full-episode sketch "King Yakko".
 One specific gag from the original, the constant singing of the Freedonian national anthem, was spoofed in particular with a Perry Como caricature.
 Groucho's entrance in the film was borrowed in another Animaniacs cartoon, "The Three Muska-Warners".

-The film also inspired parts of Sacha Baron Cohen's film The Dictator (2012).
+The film also inspired parts of Sacha Baron Cohen's 2012 film The Dictator.
 A critic for The A.V.
 Club noted that "Admiral General Aladeen and Rufus T. Firefly share the same bloodline, representing a more generalized contempt for world leaders of any stripe, whether they don a 'supreme beard' or a greasepaint moustache."
-The Nashville Scene detected "an echo here of that funniest of xenophobe-baiting funnies, Duck Soup."
-The Rolling Stone claimed that Baron Cohen's film "dodges soothing convention and ultimately merits comparisons to The Marx Brothers' Duck Soup and Charlie Chaplin's The Great Dictator.
+The Nashville Scene considered the film to be "an echo here of that funniest of xenophobe-baiting funnies, Duck Soup."
+Rolling Stone claimed that Baron Cohen's film "dodges soothing convention and ultimately merits comparisons to The Marx Brothers' Duck Soup and Charlie Chaplin's The Great Dictator."

 The company FASA, which publishes role-playing games, derives its name from an imaginary Freedonian version of NASA, the "Freedonian Aeronautics and Space Administration".

 Home media

-Universal Home Video released Duck Soup on DVD, unrestored but uncut, as part of a six-disc box set The Marx Brothers: Silver Screen Collection, which includes also the Brothers' other Paramount films, The Cocoanuts, Animal Crackers, Monkey Business, and Horse Feathers.
+Universal Home Video released Duck Soup on DVD, unrestored but uncut, as part of a two-disc box set The Marx Brothers: Silver Screen Collection, which includes also the Brothers' other Paramount films, The Cocoanuts, Animal Crackers, Monkey Business, and Horse Feathers.
 Reviewing the set, film critic Mark Bourne writes: